-10. Stated entry requirements may be varied from time to time where it is reasonably considered by the University to be beneficial and/or necessary to support the effective recruitment and admission of students.
-However, such changes will not normally be made during an admissions cycle and would not therefore affect applicants.
+11. Stated entry requirements may be varied from time to time where it is reasonably considered by the University to be beneficial and/or necessary to support the effective recruitment and admission of students.
+However, such changes will not normally be made during an admissions cycle and would therefore not generally affect applicants.

-14. When you have completed enrolment you will become registered as a student (see also 24).
+15. When you have completed enrolment you will become registered as a student (see also clause 25).

 Fees and payments

-16. The University charges tuition fees for the delivery of its programmes and the broader student experience that it provides and you have primary responsibility for payment.
+17. The University charges tuition fees for its programmes and the broader student experience that it provides and you have primary responsibility for payment.
+Additional fees may also apply in accordance with the Tuition Fees Policy.
+This may include fees for a particular activity of a programme of study or any requirement for repeat study or reassessment.

-23. Tuition fees are subject to revision in line with the Tuition Fee Polic Other fees such as those in respect to field trips, graduation, transcripts, and other activities, are also subject to revision.
+24. Fees such as those in respect of tuition, field trips, graduation, transcripts, and other activities, are subject to revision.
 In deciding upon increases in tuition fees the University will take into consideration such factors as inflation, market competition, higher education funding policy and other external factors which may be out with the University’s control.

 Programme delivery and enhancement

-38. Within the overall delivery of the programme, the University will explain the academic requirements of your programme, and the associated assessment arrangements to you.
-If your programme of study is online and you are based outside of the UK, this will include the University’s Policy on Examinations Overseas and therefore arrangements for taking exams in your home country.
+39. Within the overall delivery of the programme, the University will explain the academic requirements of your programme, and the associated assessment arrangements to you.
+If your programme of study is online and you are based outside of the UK, this may include the University’s Policy on Examinations Overseas and therefore arrangements for taking exams in your home country.